 Perhaps for a one-off trip to see their children at university, to cart large items to a tip or just to go about their daily business.

 You could earn from around £30 a day renting out your car, but you’ll need to check your insurance policy to ensure this is allowed.

 You may like the concept of renting your car to others, but balk at the idea of someone else driving your prize possession.

-If you have a van, one way you can have a say in how your vehicle is used is to offer a removal service.
+If you have a van, one way you could have a say in how your vehicle is used is to offer a removal service.

 Students and many people who live in flats don’t have masses of belongings to move, but may not have a large enough vehicle to transport their bed or a wardrobe.